intarchboard/model-t-charter/model-t-charter-00.md

 The model-t program provides an open venue for analysis of the Internet threat model and has as a goal to produce a potential update to BCP72 that defines an Internet threat model that better matches today's reality.
+Specifically, the intent is to document why an update is needed and provide a suggested update that could be considered by the IETF.
+A potential BCP72 update would likely extend the set of threats considered.
+Reducing the protection offered by current comsec mechanisms is a non-goal.
+Similarly, re-consideration of the parts of BCP72 that are outside the very narrow part on Internet threat model is not in scope.

 The potential update to BCP72 would be text offered to the IETF for consideration - it is not within the IAB's remit, nor that of an IAB program,